 Validating machines are on board of buses.

-They are yellow and you have one at the front and one at the back of each bus.
+Older ones are yellow, newer ones are dark red and you have one at the front and one at the back of each bus.

 You insert your ticket, they make an awful noise and then spit it out validated.
 In the common event of the machine not working, you are supposed to manually write on the ticket the time of first use.